neuro-inc/neuro-cli/CLI.md

 ### neuro storage cp

 Copy files and directories.<br/><br/>Either SOURCES or DESTINATION should have storage:// scheme.
 If scheme is<br/>omitted, file:// scheme is assumed.<br/><br/>Use /dev/stdin and /dev/stdout file names to copy a file from terminal and<br/>print the content of file on the storage to console.<br/><br/>Any number of \--exclude and --include options can be passed.
-The filters<br/>that appear later in the command take precedence over filters that appear<br/>earlier in the command.
-If neither \--exclude nor --include options are<br/>specified the default can be changed using the storage.cp-exclude<br/>configuration variable documented in "neuro help user-config".<br/>
+The filters that<br/>appear later in the command take precedence over filters that appear earlier<br/>in the command.
+If neither \--exclude nor --include options are specified the<br/>default can be changed using the storage.cp-exclude configuration variable<br/>documented in "neuro help user-config".<br/>

 **Usage:**